isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ---

-### ❓ 2-4.
-Why must the decision curve satisfy the "Turning Number Theorem"?
+### ❓ 問題 2-4：問題 2-4：問題 2-4：Why must the decision curve satisfy the "Turning Number Theorem"?

 **Sub-question: Why must the total curvature integral $\displaystyle\oint\kappa,ds$ of a closed thought loop be an integer multiple of $2\pi n$?**